rayfrankenstein/AITOW/README.md

 "[Agile] also has the effect of making software worse, as far as I can tell.
 At the last few mid-to-large sized tech companies I've worked for I've watched project and engineering managers push hard for more velocity trying to get their bonus.
 Eventually they start telling people to take shortcuts, or rewarding the developer who gets things done faster but, as an example, doesn't write any tests.
 They then get mad at the other devs who won't approve their patches during code review or end up spending their time fixing the bugs in prod created by the developer being rewarded for 'moving fast'.
 The pressure on the managers trickles down and the software ends up being broken."--SamWhited, [https://news.ycombinator.com/item?id=20417768](https://news.ycombinator.com/item?id=20417768)

 ---
+"The problem is that scrum doesn't really reward "going beyond" and "caring about the code".
+It describes you should but doesn't really make it positive to care, rather I've learned to "not care".
+Because it needs to be done by yesterday already and hence will probably be overwritten later anyways."--paul23, [https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers](https://softwareengineering.stackexchange.com/questions/410482/how-do-i-prevent-scrum-from-turning-great-developers-into-average-developers)

+---
 "When organizations have KPIs & OKRs which set 'velocity' as a prime directive what that usually means is just "speed".
 As long as your development cycles are shorter and shorter, then you're rewarded.
 In these kinds of organizations the incentives align with flailing around spastically, so long as you're doing it 1x a month, 10x a month, then 100x a month.
 Taking the time to be exactly right 1x a quarter, and then building on that, isn't seen as desirable."--im_down_w_opt, [https://news.ycombinator.com/item?id=20417768](https://news.ycombinator.com/item?id=20417768)

+---
+"The bean counters have won.
+In most enterprise companies "Agile" is nothing more than top down micromanagement."--kitsune_, [https://news.ycombinator.com/item?id=26345235&p=3](https://news.ycombinator.com/item?id=26345235&p=3)

 ---
 "[The] problem is that most Agile proponents say that "estimations aren't to be taken as timelines".
 But that doesn't address the fundamental issue that management always uses the engineering estimations as a method of managing their timelines.